iovation/git-build-rpm/README.md

     version appears to be a macro, it will be run through `rpm -E` for evaluation.

-*   Copies the spec file to the RPM build directory.
+*   Copies the spec file to the RPM build SPECS directory.

-*   Archives the specified branch of the repository, as well as any submodules, into the RPM build directory.
+*   Archives the specified branch of the repository, as well as any submodules, into the RPM build SOURCES directory using supplied --archive-ext to determine archive type.
+Defaults to tar.gz.

 *   Determines the RPM `dist` value via the `--dist` option, defaulting to the current epoch time and OS version.
 If the current branch is not "master",